samjulien/blog/_posts/2019-07-05-typescript-from-top-to-bottom-part-1-developing-an-api-with-nestjs.markdown

 First, you have to create a <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">free Auth0 account</a> if you don't have one yet.

-After creating your account, login to it, head to [the APIs section in your Auth0 dashboard](https://manage.auth0.com/#/apis), and hit the _Create API_ button.
+After creating your account, log in to it, head to [the APIs section in your Auth0 dashboard](https://manage.auth0.com/#/apis), and hit the _Create API_ button.
 Then, in the form that Auth0 shows, add a name to your API (something like _Menu API_), set its identifier to `http://localhost:3000`, and hit the _Create_ button.

 > Don't change the signing algorithm (leave it as `RS256`) as it is the best option from the security point of view.

 ![Creating an Auth0 API configuration.](https://cdn.auth0.com/blog/fullstack-typescript/create-auth0-api.png)

-Then you should visit the [_Applications_ section](https://manage.auth0.com/#/applications) of your Auth0 management dashboard, and click on the application with the same name of the API you just created.
+Then you should visit the [_Applications_ section](https://manage.auth0.com/#/applications) of your Auth0 management dashboard, and click on the application with the same name as the API you just created.

 In this page, go to the _Settings_ section.
 There, you can change the _Application Type_ to `Single Page Application`, add `http://localhost:8080/login` (you are going to use it in the next article) to the _Allowed Callback URLs_ field, and save the changes (you can also remove `(Test Application)` from the application name).
 Then, leave this page open as you will need to copy _Domain_, _Client ID_, and _Client Secret_ to configure your API.